roberts-sandbox/test-realist/_posts/2012-02-01-managing-sideways.md

 Sometimes these policies fail.

-Sometimes, regardless of the number of olive branches you extend, that guy that should work with you becomes your most fervent enemy.
+Sometimes, regardless of the number of olive branches you extend, that guy who should work alongside you becomes your most fervent enemy.

 At this point, you have to eviscerate them.
 Destroy them.
 Make them weep.